meatballs/blockbuster-core/README.rst

 by `The Sweet <https://en.wikipedia.org/wiki/The_Sweet>`_.

-The song includes a line that was screamed incessantly by those of us on a UK school playground that year to the constant irritation of our teachers:
+The song includes a line that was screamed incessantly by those of us on a UK school playground around that time (to the constant irritation of our teachers):

   "We just haven't got a clue what to do!"